MasahideMori-SimpleAppli/simple_exif/README.md

 Please note that it will not be available until development is complete.

 ## Overview
 This is a package for reading and modifying the Exif information of JPEG images.
 Implements required or frequently used features of the Exif 2.3 standard.
+Please note that non-Exif related formats such as PNG are not supported by this package.

 This package has been adapted to work with Flutter Web.